X12 EDI Transaction Integration Made Painless

 Here we can see the friendly naming providing us all the information we need to be able to map from.
 If we can understand what the billing provider’s first name is, then you don’t need to know that it’s under a loop 2010 AAA and NM1 NM 104.
 You can map to and from EDI without really understanding the intricacies of the format itself.
 Now the right-hand side is SQLXML, this is an XML representation of SQL statements.
 So, what we’re going to be doing is an insert into this table, using this column, and this column and this column and so on.

 Now we have those columns represented here dragging and dropping from the right and then we populate them from the left so what we’ll do is show that.
-We’re going take this name field, right-click and delete.
-To map it, we simply drag & drop it from the right on to EDI billing provider and then go on and provide a name.
-Here I could just say, well I want to use the first name; then we’ll drag & drop that here and it’s going create the logic necessary to accomplish that mapping.
+We’re going to take this name field, right-click and delete it.
+To map it, we simply drag & drop it from the right onto the EDI billing provider and then go on and provide a name.
+Here I could just say, well I want to use the first name; then we’ll drag & drop that here and it’s going to create the logic necessary to accomplish that mapping.

 That’s all you do, drag & drop from the left and right.
 You can map anything to or from EDI.
 Now underneath this mapping, it is producing a W3C compliant XSLT which you can always view by dropping this XSLT view down here.
 Now, this is a fully-featured editor allowing you to make changes.
 Any changes you make will show up in the mapping and vice versa.
 The only reason we show this is to note the W3C standard transformation language.
 There’s nothing proprietary, there’s nothing tying mapping specific to our tool so the drag & drop is going to produce this.